Van der Waals engineering of ultrafast carrier dynamics in magnetic heterostructures: Acknowledgement

 \section{Acknowledgement}

 We gratefully acknowledge funding from VILLUM FONDEN through the Young Investigator Program (Grant.
 No. 15375), Villum Investigator Program (Grant.
 No. 25931) and the Centre of Excellence for Dirac Materials (Grant.
 No. 11744), and the Danish Council for Independent Research, Natural Sciences under the Sapere Aude program (Grant No. DFF-9064-00057B).
 Work at Advanced Institute for Materials Research has benefited from support of WPI-AIMR, JSPS KAKENHI Basic Science A (18H03858), New Science (18H04473 and 20H04623), and Tohoku University FRiD program.
+C.S. acknowledges Marie Sklodowska-Curie Postdoctoral Fellowship (proposal number 101059528).
+Work at SUSTech was supported by National Key R\&D Program of China under Grant No. 2020YFA0308900,and Center for Computational Science and Engineering of Southern University of Science and Technology.

+\begin{suppinfo} See Supporting Information at for 5 Sections containing 5 Figures describing the chemical potential shift induced by the pump pulse, the method to resolve the two terminations of MnBi$_4$Te$_7$ in the TR-ARPES experiment, the $E$- and $k$-dependent dynamics of MnBi$_4$Te$_7$, bulk band structure calculations of MnBi$_2$Te$_4$ and MnBi$_4$Te$_7$, and the symmetry of unoccupied states.
+This material is available free of charge via the internet at \url{https://pubs.acs.org/doi/10.1021/acs.nanolett.2c03075} . \end{suppinfo}

 [1]{#1} \makeatletter {\begingroup \do\@makeother\dospecials \catcode`\{=1 \catcode`\}=2 \doi@aux} [1]{\endgroup\texttt{#1}} \makeatother \mcitethebibliography{\thebibliography} \csname @ifundefined\endcsname{endmcitethebibliography} { \endmcitethebibliography\endthebibliography}{}